React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 Now our code is much cleaner and easier to read.

-When rendering a list of items without passing the key prop into each.
+In fact, if you try to render a list of items without passing the key prop into each one.
 The following warning gets displayed in your browser console.

 When using the map method to render an array of items, we should always pass a string or a number key prop that uniquely identifies each item among other items in the array.